rule

 Text 28

-The son of the guru said: 'This what your son says is not what I taught him, nor did anyone else teach him that, o enemy of Indra; this is his natural inclination, o King, don't be angry with us about that obvious mistake of him.'
+The son of the guru said: 'This what your son says is not what we taught him, nor has anyone else taught him that, oh enemy of Indra.
+This is his natural inclination, oh King.
+Do not be angry with us, do not put the blame on us.'

 The son of the guru said: 'This what your son says is not what I taught him, nor did anyone else teach him that, o enemy of Indra; this is his natural inclination, o King, don't be angry with us about that obvious mistake of him.'
 (Vedabase)